photosynthesis-team/piq/CONTRIBUTING.rst

 Any contributions you make are **greatly appreciated**.
 If you plan to:

-* Path a bug, please do so without any further discussion.
+* Fix a bug, please do so without any further discussion;
-* Close one of `open issues <https://github.com/photosynthesis-team/piq/issues>`__ , please do so if no one has been assigned to it.
+* Close one of `open issues <https://github.com/photosynthesis-team/piq/issues>`__, please do so if no one has been assigned to it;
-* Contribute new features, utility functions, or extensions, please create `GitHub Issue <https://github.com/photosynthesis-team/piq/issues/new/choose>`__ and discuss your idea
+* Contribute new features, utility functions or extensions, please create `GitHub Issue <https://github.com/photosynthesis-team/piq/issues/new/choose>`__ and discuss your idea.

 Style